rauleflores/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    The biggest difference is that .forEach doesnt retrun a new array, it only has the potential to mutate an existing one whereas .map returns a new array.

 2. What is the difference between a function and a method?

+    Functions and methods are similar in that they are both reusable chunks of code.
+The difference is that a method is usually tied to and used by classes, while a function can be used without a class.

 3. What is closure?

+    Closures give functions access to resources outside of its scope.

 4. Describe the four rules of the 'this' keyword.

+    Window/Global Object binding - this refers to the global object.
+In web browsers the window and global object are the same.
+    Implicit binding - this refers to the object that is calling a function.
+    New binding - this refers to the object being created by a constructor.
+    Explicit binding - this is being explicitly defined by using methods such as call or apply.

 5. Why do we need super() in an extended class?

+    super() lets us copy the data from a parent class.

 ## Project Set up